raman321/Namaste-React-Assignments/README.md

 Clone this repository

-You need to write the following commands on the terminal screen(in vscode) so that you can run this project locally.
+You need to write the following commands on the Cmd/terminal screen(in vscode) so that you can run this project locally.

   **git clone "https://github.com/raman321/Namaste-React-Assignments.git"**